efremidze/Animoji/README.md

 **Animoji** is an iOS library that gives access to the private framework AvatarKit to generate Animoji, just like the Messages app.

+*Support for recording coming soon!*

-Animoji uses iPhone X and iOS 11.1 features so no Simulator support yet.
+**Animoji uses iPhone X and iOS 11.1 features so no Simulator support yet.**

 <img src="https://thumbs.gfycat.com/FlawlessCleverBluejay-size_restricted.gif" width="320">